PenniesProduct/pennies-sfra/README.md

 Read Me

-Please read the documents in the Documentation folder, or email info@pennies.co.uk for assistance.
+Please read the documents in the Documentation folder, or email ecommerce@pennies.org.uk for assistance.

 CMH Oct 2013